Look in the courses document for the details of the individual Masters Programs.

 If taking one of these tests, be sure to sign up for an early test date, since results usually take 2-3 weeks to be delivered officially to Loyola.

-If you want to improve your English at Loyola, in preparation for possible graduate study, you can first apply to our full-time ESL program, http://www.luc.edu/esl/, and do well enough in courses and a comprehensive exam.
+If you have not had an English test or the result is too low for ICAP, and you want to improve your English at Loyola, in preparation for possible graduate study, you can first apply to our full-time ESL program, http://www.luc.edu/esl/, and do well enough in courses and a comprehensive exam.
 Only sufficient achievement in Loyola’s ESL program is a substitute for one of the standardized tests above.
 Enrollment in an ESL program at another school is not a substitute for the TOEFL or IELTS.
 With any other ESL program one of the standardized tests is still required.

 NOTE: Loyola’s ESL is a separate program from the Graduate School.
-Appropriate certification from this ESL program merely satisfies the English requirement for Graduate School applicants.
+If you were admitted directly to our ESL program, not to the Graduate School’s ICAP program, then appropriate certification from this ESL program merely satisfies the English requirement for Graduate School applicants.
 It does not imply the Graduate School Dean’s approval for your admission.
-All other parts of your application remain to be considered.
+All other parts of your application remain to be considered (but see the note below).

 The English requirement is waived only for students who satisfy at least one of the following: